Serine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-serine, and tRNA(Ser), whereas its 3 products are AMP, diphosphate, and L-seryl-tRNA(Ser).
+The 3 substrates of this enzyme are ATP, L-serine, and tRNA^{Ser}, whereas its 3 products are AMP, diphosphate, and L-seryl-tRNA^{Ser}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-serine:tRNASer ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-serine:tRNA^{Ser} ligase (AMP-forming).
 Other names in common use include seryl-tRNA synthetase, SerRS, seryl-transfer ribonucleate synthetase, seryl-transfer RNA synthetase, seryl-transfer ribonucleic acid synthetase, and serine translase.
-This enzyme participates in glycine, serine and threonine metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in glycine, serine and threonine metabolism, and aminoacyl-tRNA biosynthesis.